ManjulaChalla/odd_even_mergesort/README.md

 |:---                               |:---
 | OS                                | Ubuntu* 20.04
 | Hardware                          | Intel® Gen9, Gen11 and Intel® Xeon(R) Gold 6128 CPU
-| Software                          | SYCLomatic version 2023.1, Intel oneAPI Base Toolkit version 2023.1
+| Software                          | SYCLomatic version 2023.1, Intel oneAPI Base Toolkit(Base Kit) version 2023.1

-For more information on how to install SYCLomatic Tool, visit [Migrate from CUDA* to C++ with SYCL*](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/migrate-from-cuda-to-cpp-with-sycl.html#gs.v3584e).
+For more information on how to install SYCLomatic Tool, refer to the [Migrate from CUDA* to C++ with SYCL*](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/migrate-from-cuda-to-cpp-with-sycl.html#gs.v3584e) page.

-For more information on how to install oneAPI Base Toolkit, visit [Intel oneAPI Base Toolkit installation](https://www.intel.com/content/www/us/en/docs/oneapi-base-toolkit/get-started-guide-linux/2023-1/overview.html).
+> **Note**: Read the [Get Started with the Intel® oneAPI Base Toolkit for Linux*](https://www.intel.com/content/www/us/en/docs/oneapi-base-toolkit/get-started-guide-linux/2023-1/overview.html) document for information on how to start using the Intel® oneAPI Base Toolkit.

 ## Key Implementation Details
 This sample demonstrates the migration of the following prominent CUDA features: